 If you’ve ever run a marathon, congratulations!
 You’re officially among the 1% – of people who have ever completed a 26.2-mile race, that is.
 And if you’ve ever run an ultramarathon?
 Well, you’re part of an even smaller – but very close-knit – community.

-Before we get into the good stuff, what’s the first thing you would tell someone who wants to run an ultra but isn’t sure they have what it takes?
+What would you tell someone who wants to run an ultra but isn’t sure they have what it takes?

-So how do you go about choosing a race?
+How do you go about choosing an ultra race?

 Think about what you like, and look to do that with your first ultra.